Back to Technical Rhymer

 How matching works

 Every entry is indexed by its phoneme string, and a search scans all of them (a linear pass over ~145k pronunciations takes tens of milliseconds — no clever index needed).
 The match modes anchor the fragment: Ends with is the rhyme case, Starts with finds alliterative twins, Anywhere and Exact do what they say.
+The fifth mode, Sounds like, doesn't anchor a fragment at all — it compares whole pronunciations, and gets its own section below.
 Two operators build richer patterns: * requires parts in order with anything between (AO R * JH), and | requires parts in any order.
 Listing a part twice (B | B) demands it occur twice.

 Stress is ignored by default: requiring stress digits to match eliminates most slant rhymes people actually want, so exact-stress matching is the opt-in, not the default.
 Double rhymes — words where the searched segment occurs twice or more, like rat-a-tat for AE T — get split into their own section with a ×N badge, since a repeated rhyme is usually the better find.